Chris6077/whoami/README.md

-# whoami
+# Who am I
-Returns IP-Address, Language and Operating System.
+Returns IP Address, Language and Software used to access the service.